in 2018, when the City passed it's ordinance to take over trash collection in St. Paul.

-Due to the City’s refusal to honor the “legally sufficient” Petition for a referendum vote on its new trash plan, we were forced to sue the City of St. Paul in order to secure our legal right to a ballot vote.
+The City, however refused to honor the "legally sufficient" Petition for a referendum vote on its new trash plan.
+We were then forced to sue the City of St. Paul in order to sexercise our legal right to a ballot vote.
 This is the matter of Clark, et al. v the City of St. Paul, et al., Ramsey County Court File # 62-CV-19-857.

 Our lawsuit to put the City's trash plan Ordinance 18-39 on the November 5, 2019, citywide election ballot, required that we register as a Political Action Committee (PAC).
 Our committee includes many of the same St. Paul friends and neighbors who helped to gather the thousands of signatures that were submitted in support of the referendum.